 Generally Recognized as Safe

-Cargill ARA is currently Generally Recognized as Safe (GRAS) in the US with a letter of no objection received by the US Food and Drug Administration in February 2011.
-A European novel food application was submitted in late 2009 and it is currently under review.
+Cargill ARA oil is currently Generally Recognized as Safe (GRAS) in the US with a letter of no objection received by the US Food and Drug Administration in February 2011.
+For use in Europe, Cargill ARA oil complies with the specifications of the ‘Arachidonic acid-rich oil from the fungus Mortierella alpina’ as reported in the Union List of novel food.
 Our ARA product is also registered or approved in many Asian countries.
 These registrations and approvals are supported by a thorough analytical and process review including toxicological studies published in Food and Chemical Toxicology and in Toxicology Letters.*

 * 1. Food and Chemical Toxicology.
 47(10): 2407-2418.
 2009.